Urban Legends Are Sticky

 Fourth Principle: Credible.

-Credibility helps us agree and believe.
+Credibility helps us to agree and believe.
 Ideas that can be tested are more reliable.
 If you don’t have an authority to use, try an antiauthority.
 In the book, those examples are smokers who lost their vocal cords for use in

 Use vivid details